ItsAJ517/coding-journey/README.md

 # projects
-This repository has all my projects and documentation.
+This repository will track my coding journey over time.